AT&T Internet: U-verse

-AT&T U-verse, commonly called U-verse, was the AT&T brand of triple-play telecommunications services, including broadband Internet, IP telephone, and IPTV services in 48 states.
+AT&T U-verse, commonly called U-verse, was the AT&T brand of triple-play telecommunications services, including broadband Internet, IP telephone, and IPTV services in 22 states.

 SBC Communications announced its plans for a fiber-optic network and Internet Protocol television (IPTV) deployment in 2004 and unveiled the name "U-verse" (formerly "Project Lightspeed") for the suite of network services in 2005.
 SBC eventually became AT&T in late 2005, and the AT&T name was applied for the service.

 Beta testing began in San Antonio in 2005 and AT&T U-verse was commercially launched June 26, 2006, in San Antonio.
 A few months later on November 30, 2006, the service was launched in Houston.
 In December 2006, the product launched in Chicago, San Francisco, Oakland, Hartford, Indianapolis, and other cities in their vicinities.
 In February 2007, U-verse was launched in Milwaukee.
 One month later, service was initiated in Dallas and Kansas City.
 In May 2007, U-verse launched in Detroit, Los Angeles, and surrounding areas.
 Launch continued in Cleveland, Akron, and San Diego in June 2007.
 The Oklahoma City and Sacramento launches occurred in August 2007.
 In November 2007, service was started in Austin.
 In December 2007, U-verse was launched in Orlando and St. Louis.
 A controlled launch was also initiated in Atlanta that month marking the first launch in the Southeastern United States.
-On November 24, 2008, U-verse launced in Charlotte On December 22, 2008, the product debuted in Birmingham.
+On November 24, 2008, U-verse launched in Charlotte On December 22, 2008, the product debuted in Birmingham.
 On January 25, 2010, AT&T announced that U-verse was available to over 2.8 million households.

 AT&T U-verse Voice was added on January 22, 2008, and was first available in Detroit.
 In 2008, U-verse availability approached 8 million households and over 225,000 customers had been enrolled, with new installations reaching 12,000 per week.
 By 2009, 1 million Phone customers and 2.1 million U-verse TV customers had been enrolled.

 AT&T announced Internet 18 service (then called "Max 18") in November 2008, and Internet 24 (then called "Max Turbo") was announced in December 2009.

-On May 2, 2011, all DSL customers of AT&T became subject to a monthly use cap of 150GB.
+On May 2, 2011, all DSL customers of AT&T became subject to a monthly use cap of 150 GB.
 The company began sending users notice of the change in Terms of Service on March 18, 2011.
-The plan for charging when a user exceeds the limit was to begin doing so if the account exceeds the limit three times over the life of the account, and the charge would be $10 for every 50GB of overuse for DSL users.
+The plan for charging when a user exceeds the limit was to begin doing so if the account exceeds the limit three times over the life of the account, and the charge would be $10 for every 50 GB of overuse for DSL users.